Menu

 Beyond the Booth: How to Maximize Networking at Literary Events

-Participating in literary events can be one of the most rewarding experiences for authors.
-Whether it’s a book fair, festival, or intimate community event, these venues offer more than just a chance to showcase your book.
+Literary events can be a rewarding experience for authors–it’s a place to do anything and everything with your book.
+Yet, whether it’s just a book fair, festival, or intimate community event, these venues offer more than just a chance to showcase your book.

-This article discusses how writers can optimize networking opportunities at literary festivals and generate connections that will last well after the festival event ends.
+Let’s discuss how writers can maximize networking opportunities at literary festivals, generating connections that last well after the festival event ends.

 Engage with Fellow Authors